-Students in the 122-410 online section:
+Students in the 120-511 online section:

 You are required to view the discussion/lecture portions of the class, which will be available to you on D2L each Tuesday evening.
 You are also required to view the films watched in class.
-Films will be made available to you (1) via COLTube, (2) via a link to the film as legally found elsewhere online, or (3) it will otherwise be available on Netflix.
+Films will be made available to you via COLTube or via an embedded video on D2L.

-Attendance/Participation [122-401 (in-class)]:
+Attendance/Participation [120-502 (in-class)]: